What is Holy Basil (Tulsi)? An Incredible Healing Herb

 3. One tablespoon sliced fresh ginger

-Growing Tulsi
+Growing Tulsi in the Garden

 Learn more about drying herbs for tea.

-I have found that it’s very easy to save your seeds from your Tulsi plants simply by allowing the seed pods to dry and brown before cutting the flowering tops from the plant in the Fall.
-Shake into a bowl or bag and you have your tiny black seeds.
+I have found that it’s very easy to save your seeds from your tulsi plants simply by allowing the seed pods to dry and brown before cutting the flowering tops from the plant in the Fall.
+Shake into a bowl or bag, and you have your tiny black seeds.
 Isn’t it amazing how our plant friends ensure abundance?

 About The Author